 Is the Orange Star plant an Indoor or Outdoor Plant?

 An orange star plant can grow outdoors all year round when planted in sheltered outdoor areas in USDA hardiness zones 7 through 11.
-However, the Star of Bethlehem plants grow the best indoors in a cool, dry area.
+However, the Star of Bethlehem plants grow the best indoors as container plants, in a cool, dry area.

 If you’re going to plant orange star plants indoors, keep the ornithogalum dubium plants away from drafts from open windows, air conditioner airflow, and drafts from hot radiators.

 Orange star plants are perennial plants, meaning they come back from their bulbs every year.
 But take note that these star plants are sensitive to sudden temperature changes, and their bulbs can easily rot if they become waterlogged.